Jujube

+Jujube (UK /ˈdʒuːdʒuːb/; US /ˈdʒudʒub/ or /ˈdʒudʒ@biː/), sometimes jujuba, scientific name Ziziphus jujuba, and also called red date, Chinese date, and Chinese jujube, is a species in the genus Ziziphus in the buckthorn family Rhamnaceae.
+It is often confused with the closely related Indian jujube, Z. mauritiana.
+The Chinese jujube tolerates a diverse range of climates, from temperate to tropical.
+Its origin is thought to be in southwest Asia, but it has been widely dispersed through cultivation, and is today cultivated in gardens as a shrub as well as in agriculture as a food crop.
+They are eaten freshly harvested as well as dried and candied.

 Description

 It is a small deciduous tree or shrub reaching a height of 5–12 m, usually with thorny branches.
 The leaves are shiny-green, ovate-acute, 2–7 cm long and 1–3 cm wide, with three conspicuous veins at the base, and a finely toothed margin.
+Leaves of trees grown in the original climate region in Turkey measure average between 3.8–4.28 cm in length and 1.79–1.98 cm in width.
 The flowers are small, 5 mm wide, with five inconspicuous yellowish-green petals.

 The fruit is an edible oval drupe 1.5–3 cm deep; when immature it is smooth-green, with the consistency and taste of an apple with lower acidity, maturing brown to purplish-black, and eventually wrinkled, looking like a small date.
 There is a single hard kernel, similar to an olive pit, containing two seeds.
+Modern cultivated jujubes have kernels 3.8 times larger than those of wild jujubes.

 Chemistry

 Leaves contain saponin and ziziphin, which suppresses the ability to perceive sweet taste.

 Flavinoids found in the fruits include Kaempferol 3-O-rutinoside, Quercetine 3-O-robinobioside, Quercetine 3-O-rutinoside.
-Terpenoids such as colubrinic acid and alphitolic acid were found in the fruits.
+Terpenoids such as colubrinic acid, zizyberenalic acid, and alphitolic acid were found in the fruits.